-Ituran Location and Control Ltd.'s (ITRN) Co-CEO Eyal Sheratzky on Q3 2020 Results - Earnings Call Transcript

 Eli Kamer

 Thank you, Eyal.
-You can also refer to the press released we published today with our results.
+You can also refer to the press release we published today with our results.
 Revenues for the third quarter of 2020 were $60.3 million, a decrease of 13% compared with revenue of $69 million in the third quarter of 2019.
 In local currency terms, third quarter revenues declined by 6% year-over-year.
-I'll also note that revenues increased by 13% over the period quarter.
+I also note that revenues increased by 13% over the period quarter.

 Revenues from subscription fees were $44.5 million, a decrease of 12% over third quarter 2019 revenues.
 In local currency terms, subscription fees declined by only 2% year-over-year.
 The subscriber base amounted to 1,752,000 as of September 30, 2020.
-This represents an increase of 1000 subscribers net over that of the end of the previous quarter.
-During the quarter there was an increase of 13,000 in the after-market subscriber base and a decline of 12,000 in the OEM subscriber base.
+This represents an increase of 1,000 subscribers net over that of the end of the period quarter.
+During the quarter, there was an increase of 13,000 in the after-market subscriber base and a decline of 12,000 in the OEM subscriber base.
 Product revenues were $15.9 million, a decrease of 15% compared with that of the third quarter of 2019.

-The geographic breakdown of revenues in the third quarter was as follows; Israel 52%, Brazil 24%, rest of the world 24%.
+The geographic breakdown of revenues in the third quarter was as follows: Israel, 52%; Brazil, 24%; rest of the world, 24%.
 Operating income for the quarter was $10.5 million, 17.5% of revenue compared with $11.9 million, 17.2% of revenues in the third quarter of last year.
 This is a decline of 11% year-over-year.
-In local currency terms the operating income would have been similar to that of the third quarter 2019.
+In local currency terms, the operating income would have been similar to that of the third quarter 2019.

 EBITDA for the quarter was $15 million, 24.9% of revenue, a decrease of 14% with $17.5 million, 25.4% of revenue in the third quarter of last year.
-In local currency terms the declines would have been 3% year-over-year.
+In local currency terms, the declines would have been 3% year-over-year.

 Financial income for the quarter was $2.8 million compared with a financial expense of $0.8 million in the third quarter of last year.
-Affiliated company SaverOne in which Ituran holds 11% of its public shares is Tel Aviv listed and our investment is based on its market value.
-At the end of the quarter SaverOne has increased in value versus the previous quarter end and Ituran recorded a financial income of $3.3 million from this holding.
+Affiliated company, SaverOne, in which Ituran holds 11% of its public shares is Tel Aviv listed and our investment is based on its market value.
+At the end of the quarter, SaverOne has increased in value versus the previous quarter-end, and Ituran recorded a financial income of $3.3 million from this holding.

 Net income for the third quarter of 2020 was $9.3 million, 15.4% of revenue or earning per share of $0.45, a 45% increase compared with $6.4 million, 9.3% of revenues or fully diluted earnings per share of $0.30 in the third quarter of last year.
 In local currency terms the net income would have increased by 58% year-over-year.